caeso-c/Town-Breach/README.md

 # Town-Breach
-Can you fend off a horde of cybernetic monsters invading a small town? - First person shooter mini project made with Unity
+"Fend off a horde of cyber monsters invading a small town."
+Solo first person shooter project made with Unity using free assets.

 Objective: Kill all enemies in the town.
 Tips: You have limited ammo.
 Be wary of enemies around corners!